MenakaGodakanda/NetworkTrafficAnalysis/README.md

 # Network Traffic Analysis

-This project provides a basic framework for capturing and analyzing network traffic to detect anomalies and suspicious activities.
+This project provides a basic framework for capturing and analyzing network traffic to detect anomalies and suspicious activities.<br>
+<a href="https://github.com/MenakaGodakanda/NetworkTrafficAnalysis/blob/main/Project_Description.md">Project Description</a>

 ## Tools Used